 Step 2: Print out the project.
 Spray a healthy coat of sealant onto the paper.
-Let it fully dry, then cut using your Cricut Explore Air™.
+Let it fully dry, then cut using your Cricut.

-Step 3: Now it’s time to start adding some blue & white art to the eggs.
-Add a bit of Mod Podge to the back of a cutout, place on the egg, and use your fingers / fingernail to smooth the paper onto the egg.
+Step 3: Now it’s time to start decoupaging art to the eggs.
+Add a bit of Mod Podge to the back of a cutout, place on the egg, and use your fingers/fingernail to smooth the paper onto the egg.
 You may find that you have to hold the piece in place for a while before it completely sticks.

 Step 4: Repeat step 3 until your eggs are fully covered.

 What are your favorite Easter Egg Designs?
+Do you like decorating Easter eggs?
 I’d love to hear in the comments below!

 Don’t forget to come visit me over at Boxwood Avenue, I’d love to get to know you!